singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

 tags: null
 ---

-### Welcome to Netlify CMS
+### Welcome to netlify CMS
 Even if you're new to the world of Static Site Generators, chances are you've heard of Hexo, which is one of the top five most popular web site generators as of writing and for a good reason.

 Hexo prides itself on being not only fast and simple, but also easy to write, while having plenty of extensibility.
-Hexo is powered by the node.js framework and in this guide we'll look at how to set up your very own *Hexo Netlify CMS Template*, from getting a clone online, to connecting it to Netlify and beyond.
+Hexo is powered by the node.js framework and in this guide we'll look at how to set up your very own *Hexo netlify CMS Template*, from getting a clone online, to connecting it to netlify and beyond.

 We previously presented similar articles with the Jekyll version of our template [here](https://www.netlify.com/blog/2015/11/6/a-step-by-step-guide-jekyll-netlify-cms) and the Pelican version of our template [here](https://www.netlify.com/blog/2015/11/27/a-step-by-step-guide-pelican-netlify-cms)

-If you're not interested in the template, but soley in setting up Hexo with continous deployment on Netlify, please see [this informative article](https://www.netlify.com/blog/2015/10/26/a-step-by-step-guide-hexo-on-netlify) by Mr. Aaron Autrand and otherwise continue reading.
+If you're not interested in the template, but soley in setting up Hexo with continous deployment on netlify, please see [this informative article](https://www.netlify.com/blog/2015/10/26/a-step-by-step-guide-hexo-on-netlify) by Mr. Aaron Autrand and otherwise continue reading.

 *Please note that this guide assumes you have node.js and npm installed.*